Qiskit/qiskit-aer/CONTRIBUTING.md

 ### Linux

-Qiskit is officially supported on Red Hat, CentOS, Fedora and Ubuntu distributions, as long as you can install a GCC version that is C++14 compatible and the few dependencies we need.
+Qiskit is officially supported on Red Hat, CentOS, Fedora, and Ubuntu distributions, as long as you can install a GCC version that is C++14 compatible and a few dependencies we need.

 #### <a name="linux-dependencies"> Dependencies </a>